MicrosoftDocs/dynamics-365-fraud-protection/content/pp-onboarding-guide.md

-​Integration Training Modules - Deploy and work with Account Protection and Purchase Protection for Dynamics 365 Fraud Protection - Training | Microsoft Learn
+**Integration Training Modules:** Deploy and work with Account Protection and Purchase Protection for Dynamics 365 Fraud Protection - Training | Microsoft Learn